kenimo49/claude-code-tips/README.md

 The key is giving it the right pieces of information and instructions about how to access those pieces of information.
 It might be `gh` terminal command access, or the container approach (Tip 19), or Reddit through Gemini CLI (Tip 9), or private information through an MCP like Slack MCP, or the Cmd+A / Ctrl+A method (Tip 8) - whatever it is.

 In fact, I was able to save $10,000 using some research through Claude Code.
 I hope to be able to share this story at some point soon.

+## Tip 26: Mastering different ways of verifying its output

+One way to verify its output if it's code is to have it write tests and make sure the tests look good in general.
+That's one way, but you can of course check the code it generates as it goes, just on the Claude Code UI.
+Another thing is you can use a visual Git client like GitHub Desktop for example.
+I personally use it.
+It's not a perfect product, but it's good enough for checking changes quickly.
+And having it generate a PR as I probably mentioned earlier in this post is a great way as well.
+Have it create a draft PR, check the content before turning it into a real PR.

+Another one is letting it check itself, its own work.
+If it gives you some sort of output, let's say from some research, you can say "are you sure about this?
+Can you double check?"
+One of my favorite prompts is to say "double check everything, every single claim in what you produced and at the end make a table of what you were able to verify" - and that seems to work really well.

 ---